 The first step was to create an ambitious urban agriculture project to grow local, organic food with a low carbon footprint through systems that improve biodiversity.
 Our mission is to change the way the local community relates to food, and to teach others while learning more about the capacity of our productive environment, water sources and climate.

 Regenerative Ocean Farming

-Since many of the people in Camarones do not interact with the ocean, we created the Ocean Club.
-In weekly sessions, we invite children to discover the marine environment through activities such as snorkeling, birdwatching, kayaking, stretching, breath work, and mindfulness.
-The objective is to strengthen their connection with the ocean so that they can understand it better.
+Many inhabitants of Camarones do not interact with the sea.
+To change this, we created the Club del Mar, a space where we invite the children of Camarones to explore the marine environment through weekly activities such as snorkeling, bird watching, kayaking, breathing exercises, stretching and meditation.
+Our goal is to strengthen their connection with the ocean so they can better understand how it functions.

-Patagonia Azul supports social inclusion, community cohesion, and resilience through the transition initiative and the joint creation of a local environmental council.
-The creation of local groups adds social strength and resilience.
-Rewilding Argentina, Transition Camarones, Amigos del Mar, and the National Parks Administration are represented in the environmental council and the executive and legislative branches of government.
+The Patagonia Azul Project supports social inclusion, community cohesion and resilience-building through a transition initiative and the creation of a local environmental council.
+The creation of local groups helps to strengthen community unity and resilience.
+Fundación Rewilding Argentina, Transición Camarones, Amigos del Mar and the National Parks Administration are represented on this council, as are the executive and legislative branches of government.

 The goal of creating this council is to unite local and governmental institutions in a joint dialogue and work together to improve the environment and discuss the future of the community.
 As a first step, we created a list of 15 environmental projects in Camarones, such as the creation of new laws, waste reduction and management, regulation of drinking water use, promotion of local food production, regulation of industrial activities, among others.
 As part of the strategy of social inclusion and community cohesion and transparency, Transición Camarones offered a series of workshops to develop methods of effective, non-violent communication and consensual decision making.